 Of the trials included in the analysis, 65 percent of them were funded by drug companies, 29 percent were rated as having high risk of bias, 59 percent had moderate risk of bias, and 12 percent had low bias risk.

-In 34 of the trials – including 5,260 participants of average age 9-18 years – the researchers identified only one antidepressant, fluoxetine, for which the benefits outweighed the risks when it came to efficacy and tolerability.
+In 34 of the trials – including 5,260 participants of average age 9-18 years – the researchers identified only one antidepressant, fluoxetine,

 Compared with placebos and seven other antidepressants, nortriptyline was found to have lower efficacy.